jacquindev/automated-wsl2-setup/README.md

       global: 21.0.2-graalce
   ```

-- To let Ansible to install [Visual Studio Code](https://code.visualstudio.com/) extensions on your WSL2:
+- To let Ansible to install [Visual Studio Code](https://code.visualstudio.com/) extensions & configure its settings on your WSL2:

   ```yaml
   configure_vscode: true